 - Modifying build system configuration and definitions does not work in all situations.

 Things that are not yet supported

-- Tests other than mochitests or xpcshell tests.
-There aren't inherent barriers here, but these are not known to work.
+- Tests other than mochitests, xpcshell, and Marionette-based tests.
+There aren’t inherent barriers here, but these are not known to work.

 There are two parts to artifact mode: the